Tuolumne Grove, Yosemite NP

-Giant Sequoias are truly impressive and can grow as much as 200 feet and up to 35 feet in diameter.
+Giant Sequoias are truly impressive and can grow taller than 200 feet and up to 35 feet in diameter.
 There are about 75 natural giant sequoia groves in the world, and all of them are located on the Sierra Nevada slopes in California.
 Yosemite offers three groves for you to walk around these mighty giants.
 Tuolumne Grove is one of them and has about two dozen mature Giant Sequoias.

 Tuolumne Grove of giant sequoias is located on Tioga Road near Crane Flat in Yosemite National Park.